 In response to the COVID-19 pandemic, and without disruption to operations, the Association transitioned the vast majority of its employees to working remotely in mid-March 2020.
 The priority was, and continues to be, to ensure the health and safety of employees, while continuing to serve the mission of providing support for rural America and agriculture.
-As the state eased the "stay at home" restrictions, the Association has taken steps to re-staff offices at roughly 50% capacity, while following standard safety protocols such as mask requirements, social distancing, enhanced cleaning, and appointment only customer meetings.
+As the state eased the "stay at home" restrictions, the Association has taken steps to re-staff offices at roughly 50% capacity, while following standard safety protocols such as mask requirements, social distancing, and enhanced cleaning.